And if so, are you doing it right? What are the best practices? Why use HSMs?

 According to the GDPR “Personal data is any information relating to an individual, whether it relates to his or her private, professional or public life.
 It can be anything from a name, a photo, an email address, bank details, posts on social networking websites, medical information, or a computer’s IP address.”
 (Article 4)

 The main mechanism the GDPR recommends to employ is that of pseudonymization, i.e. to ensure that the personal data in question cannot be abused, because it cannot be attributed to the person it belongs to thanks to the use of encryption.
-So even if the data is stolen, it cannot be abused.
+So even if the data is stolen, it is unintelligible and thus cannot be abused.

 We will keep you posted with news from Utimaco and the industries we protect, as well as information on upcoming events and webinars.